theodorayy/singpass-face-demo-cdn-free/README.md

 ## Instructions

+> Note: Current version of iProov is 3.1.3 as at 15 January 2021.
+If the version has changed, simply run `npm upgrade` on the root folder.

 1. Download this repo
 2. On macOS, install npm first if it's not installed.
 3. Then, run `run.sh` in Terminal.
 It will run a `http-server` package using `npx`.